 When I first moved to Montreal, I was prepared to not be able to find a job due to my lack of French skills...I had none.
 Within a month, and many job applications later, I got my first job.
 Later, I decided to change companies and found my next job within 2 weeks of looking.

-In order to work, a work visa is required.
+In order to work in Canada, a work visa is required.
 Once you have a work visa, one can apply to become a permanent resident and then a Canadian citizen.
 A lot of the requirements for this process will depend on your past experiences (for example, if you studied in Canada or Quebec province) and your nationality.

 Please check Canada’s government website for more details.